cgallimore25/GSU-CAS-LaTeX-dissertation/README.md

 ### Step 3:

+This step runs a useful terminal command that installs remaining dependencies listed in `required_packages.txt`, which aren't supplied by our [Styles](/Styles/) subdirectory.

 ***NOTE:***
 - If you installed a larger TeX Live distribution, you may not need the below commands.
-Though running them they won't do any harm.
+Though running them won't do any harm.
 - If you went with the compact TinyTex distribution, then proceed.

 Navigate to your extracted directory in the `cmd` terminal (Windows may want backslashes)